howl-anderson/vimapt/README.md

 Notice: make sure you are online and the `xxx` plugin is in the repository

+### vimapt list

+In vim console, type `:VimApt list` and press enter.

+you well soon get a list of installed packages.

+### vimapt upgrade / upgrade-all

+In vim console, type `:VimApt upgrade xxx` and press enter.

+If everything is OK, you well soon get a notification that upgrade of `xxx` packages is done if there has new version.

+Notice: you can use `:VimApt upgrade-all` to upgrade all installed packages.

 ### vimapt remove

 In vim console, type `:VimApt remove xxx` and press enter.